Deeps18-crypto/Email-clone/README.md

 * In this Gmail app the user can compose the new mail.

-*  The mail data are stored in the firebase(fireStore) and fetches the data to UI
+* The mail data are stored in the firebase(fireStore) and fetches the data to UI.

 * The app includes REACT-ROUTER to load the page without any refresh.